+There are 1,079 vouchers allocated for use in Charleston County.
 CCHRA also oversees the management and operations of 399 one, three, and four bedroom housing units (143 single-family homes and 256 elderly residences).
 The single family homes are located in 50 different subdivisions throughout Charleston County.
 Public Housing serves an average of 508 families annually.

-In addition, NCHA has over 2056 voucher holders, a portfolio of 352 RAD units, and is involved in four tax credit apartment communities.
-The NCHA began accepting applications for the wait list for 2 of its multi-family residences in June 2019.
+In addition, NCH has over 2056 voucher holders, a portfolio of 352 RAD units, and is involved in four tax credit apartment communities.